psinthorn/rootrealestate/README.md

-# Small Office Skeleton
+# Small Office Skeleton - For Root Real Estate Thailand

-Small Office is project that run by nodejs with MVC structure Deploy from github -> CI -> Docker Hub -> With multi docker container to AWS
+Small Office is project that run by nodejs with MVC design structure Deploy from github -> CI -> Docker Hub -> With multi docker container clound provider